Director Neil Marshall, Producer Christian Colson, Celador Films/Pathe - 2005

 Plans and models were made of the set to discuss.
 The interior was to be redressed as the living room and three bedrooms.
 A floating partition was introduced to change the proportions and orientation of the space.

 An important scene within the movie takes place when the characters come across a sheer drop and the only way to continue is by climbing across the ceiling to a passageway on the far side.
-I wanted this set to be very dark, sharp and angular as if they fell they'd surely cut to ribbons.
-I chose a harsh slate finish for this set.
+Bowles wanted this set to be very dark, sharp and angular as if they fell they'd surely cut to ribbons.
+He chose a harsh slate finish for this set.
 Visuals and models were made as a discussion point for choreographing the stunt work.

-It was designed with no floor to both aid crew access and ensure that the actresses feet were only 8ft off the stage floor when climbing across the ceiling.
+This set was designed with no floor to both aid crew access and ensure that the actresses feet were only 8ft off the stage floor when climbing across the ceiling.
 The continuation of the drop was painted into the shot in post production.

 Coloured light used heavily throughout the film, red flares used in this scene.

 The Bone Dam was scripted as a cave with a huge pile of animal bones holding back a pool of water.
-I introduced high pillars of stalagmites growing up out of the highly reflective dark water creating a very alien landscape.
+Bowles introduced high pillars of stalagmites growing up out of the highly reflective dark water creating a very alien landscape.